applidget/event-theme-maker/lib/new_repository/template/docs/theming.md

 # Sections

-The sections are the elements that can be added to a page via the customization interface of the website.
+The sections are the elements that can be added to a page via the builder.

 Each section consists of two distinct parts: the HTML/liquid code and the schema.